R.S.C. Anderlecht Rugby

 The R.S.C.
 Anderlecht rugby section is a Belgian rugby union club from the Brussels municipality of Anderlecht.

 History

 The club was founded on 21 September 1931 by players of the Rugby Club Français shortly before the creation of the Belgian Rugby Federation.
 In 1935 it became the rugby section of the R.S.C.
-Anderlecht.
+Anderlecht football team.
 It is the oldest rugby club in Belgium and the most successful.

 Seniors

 The men play competitively in matches every Sunday afternoon between September and May in the Belgian National Second Division.
 The ladies play every Saturday in the Belgian National Second Division.